cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn what type of data
+In the next chapters, you will learn how to publish your data step-by-step, and then you will follow the journey of your data in the Virtual Observatory and up to EOSC.